laminated magnets made

 • Magnet Type: The foundation of any laminated magnet is the type of magnetic material used.
 The two primary options are Neodymium (NdFeB) and Samarium Cobalt (SmCo).
 Neodymium magnets are favored for their exceptional strength, making them ideal for applications where maximum magnetic force is required.
 In contrast, Samarium Cobalt magnets are chosen for their superior thermal stability and resistance to corrosion, making them suitable for environments with extreme temperatures or exposure to corrosive substances.
 Selecting the right material is the first step in customizing a laminated magnet to ensure it meets your application’s unique demands.

 • Magnetic Strength: Customizing the magnetic strength of laminated magnets is crucial for matching the specific requirements of your application.
 The strength is determined by the grade of the material, with options ranging from lower-grade Neodymium (e.g., N35) to higher grades like N52, which offer the highest magnetic strength available.
-By choosing the appropriate magnetic grade, you can ensure that the magnet delivers the necessary performance, whether you need a strong pull force for heavy-duty applications or a more moderate strength for precision tasks.
+By choosing the proper magnetic grade, you can ensure that the magnets provide the necessary magnetic properties.

 • Temperature Resistance: Temperature resistance is a key factor in determining the reliability and durability of laminated magnets in various environments.
 Customization options allow you to select the working temperature range that best suits your application.
 For example, Neodymium magnets are typically effective up to 80°C, but higher temperature grades (e.g., N35H or N52H) can withstand temperatures up to 230°C. Samarium Cobalt magnets, on the other hand, naturally offer higher thermal resistance, making them ideal for applications with extreme temperature fluctuations.
 By tailoring the temperature resistance, you can ensure that your magnets maintain their performance under the conditions they will encounter.